seif739/HockeyMasteryV1/README.md

 Sometimes the website will direct you to my project1 website (Torino Barbershop) whenever reloading the page...
-Just add '/HockeyMasteryV1' in the URL and it will be fine.
+Just add '/HockeyMasteryV1' in the URL and it will be fine...
+And if for some reason nothing loads when opening my website, just click on any nav bar items and it will load in.

 # Getting Started with Create React App